 Tur Langton is currently classified as 'countryside'.
 This means it is only required to make a limited contribution to the overall housing target for the District in view of it being mainly rural in nature with a limited provision of services and facilities.

-The emerging Local Plan for Harborough is updating the housing need across the District and the allocation of housing within it.
+In the proposed submission Local Plan, Tur Langton is classified as an 'Other Village or Rural Settlement' and considered the least suitable location for growth.
 The Neighbourhood Plan takes into account the existing Core Strategy and the emerging Local Plan, which is expected to be Adopted in 2018.

-3 Tur Langton Village
+2 Tur Langton Village